martin-t/rec-wars/README.md

 Cvars are *console variables* - configuration settings which control everything in the game like physics, weapon behavior, AI, HUD layout, etc.

-They use the [cvars](https://crates.io/crates/cvars) crate - an alternative to inline_tweak & friends.
+They use the [cvars](https://crates.io/crates/cvars) crate - an alternative to `inline_tweak` & friends.
+There's a built-in console from the `cvars-console-macroquad` crate.

 ### Changing cvars

-- Press ";" or "\`" to open console
+- Press ";" or "\`" to open the console
 - Type the cvar's name and new value - e.g. `g_armor 150`

 The desktop version also accepts them on the command line - see `--help`.